yandthj/HPC/docs/Documentation/Managing_Data/file_permissions.md

 In the example above, `testjob.sh` has the permissions `-rwxrwx---`.
 This means that the User and Group owners have read, write, and execute permission.
 The last three characters are `-`, which indicates that "Other" users do not have permissions to this file.

 There also may be a dot (`.`) or other character at the end of the permissions list, depending on the variety of Linux that is installed.
 The dot indicates that no further access controls are in place.
 A `+` indicates that ACLs (Access Control Lists) are in place that provide additional permissions.
-ACLs are an extension of the file permission system that is present on some, but not all, NREL HPC systems, and may be used to provide more fine-grained access control on a per-user basis.
+ACLs are an extension of the file permission system that is present on some, but not all, NLR HPC systems, and may be used to provide more fine-grained access control on a per-user basis.
 If the system you are using supports ACLs, you may see `man getfacl` and `man setfacl` for more help on ACLs.

 After the permissions flags is a number indicating the number of hard links to the file.
 It has no bearing on permissions and can be ignored.